 Methamphetamine addictions leave a shell of the person in its wake.
 Whether legal or illegal, these drugs can cause serious long-term damage to the brain and body.
 By the time users make it into detox treatment, failing health and diminished mental capacity pose the biggest barriers to a successful recovery.
 Methamphetamine treatment offers the types of specialized supports needed to keep addicts in the recovery process.

 Unlike the medication therapies made available to recovering opiate addicts, no known medication therapies exist for methamphetamine treatment.
 This makes counseling that much more important as a treatment for long-term abstinence.

 While many may view detox treatment as the do-all and end-all in terms of completing methamphetamine treatment, the drug’s damaging effects on the mind last considerably longer than a 30 or 60 day rehab program.
 In effect, counseling is where the real treatment process begins.
 For many in recovery, methamphetamine treatment entails months, and sometimes years of ongoing counseling and psychotherapy work.

 Meth’s Effects in Recovery

-The damaging aftereffects of meth use leave recovering addicts in a perpetual state of emotional turmoil, according to the Montana Department of Public Health & Human Services.
+The damaging aftereffects of meth use leave recovering addicts in a perpetual state of emotional turmoil, according to the National Institute on Drug Abuse.
 Continued meth use all but breaks down brain chemical processes to the point where communication pathways throughout the brain no longer work as they should.
 Cycles of depression, paranoia and an inability to experience pleasure persist for many people long into the recovery process.